arielgee/Sage-Like/.misc/tasks.md

 * consider '@media (prefers-color-scheme: dark)' for feedPreview		=> THATS WHAT CUSTOM CSS STYLE IS FOR.
 * consider '@media (prefers-color-scheme: dark)' for sidebar		=> THATS WHAT PREFERENCES SIDEBAR COLORS IS FOR.
 * preferences dark mode: the bullet comment at the end has its own bk color. thats not right.
+* convert discoveryView and messageView to classes and create base class for slideDown		=> NO
 ---

 ## Now